treweathers/Java_Developer/Course_1.4.md

         System.out.println("Dividing " + dividend + " by "  + divisor); // Adding a debug statement to see that we are dividing by 0
         int quotient = dividend / (divisor + 1);

+#### Practice #1
+We have a small snippet that calculates and displays the total number of cookies available.
+There's a bug causing it to show an incorrect amount.
+Can you find and fix it?

+Original

+    class Solution {
+        public static void main(String[] args) {
+            int cookiesInStorage = 10; // the number of cookies in the storage int cookiesBakedToday = 3;
+            int cookiesTotal = cookiesInStorage - cookiesBakedToday;
+            System.out.println("Total cookies we have: " + cookiesTotal);
+        }
+    }

+Error

+    Total cookies we have: 7

+Fixed

+    class Solution {
+        public static void main(String[] args) {
+            int cookiesInStorage = 10; // the number of cookies in the storage int cookiesBakedToday = 3;
+            int cookiesTotal = cookiesInStorage + cookiesBakedToday;
+            System.out.println("Total cookies we have: " + cookiesTotal);
+        }
+    }

+#### Practice #2
+t calculates the total number of space objects in the solar system, given the count of planets and moons.
+Run the code, identify the bug that causes an incorrect result, and fix it.

+Original

+    class Solution {
+        public static void main(String[] args) {
+            int numberOfPlanets = 8;
+            int numberOfMoons = 182;

+            // There is an issue with the following line int totalSpaceObjects = numberOfPlanets * numberOfMoons; // This should calculate total space objects

+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+        }
+    }

+Error

+    solution.java:9: error: unclosed character literal
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                               ^
+    solution.java:9: error: ';' expected
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                           ^
+    solution.java:9: error: ';' expected
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                                      ^
+    solution.java:9: error: ';' expected
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                                                ^
+    solution.java:9: error: unclosed character literal
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                                                         ^
+    solution.java:9: error: not a statement
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                                                             ^
+    solution.java:9: error: ';' expected
+            System.out.println('Total space objects in the solar system: ' + totalSpaceObjects);
+                                                                                              ^
+    7 errors

+Fixed

+    class Solution {
+        public static void main(String[] args) {
+            int numberOfPlanets = 8;
+            int numberOfMoons = 182;

+            // There is an issue with the following line int totalSpaceObjects = numberOfPlanets + numberOfMoons; // This should calculate total space objects

+            System.out.println("Total space objects in the solar system: " + totalSpaceObjects);
+        }
+    }

+#### Practice #3
+Calculate the average distance of these 3 planets from the sun.
+Run the given code and see if it displays the correct average.
+There might be a small bug preventing the accurate calculation!

+Original

+    class Solution {
+        public static void main(String[] args) {
+            int planetDistances[] = {58, 108, 150}; // Distances in millions of kilometers
+            int totalDistance = 0;

+            for (int i = 0; i <= planetDistances.length; i++) {
+                totalDistance += planetDistances[i];
+            }
+            int averageDistance = totalDistance / planetDistances.length;
+            System.out.println("The average distance of the planets from the sun is: " + averageDistance + " million kilometers");
+        }
+    }

+Error

+    Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 3 out of bounds for length 3 at Solution.main(solution.java:7)

+Fixed

+    class Solution {
+        public static void main(String[] args) {
+            int planetDistances[] = {58, 108, 150}; // Distances in millions of kilometers
+            int totalDistance = 0;

+            for (int i = 0; i < planetDistances.length; i++) {
+                totalDistance += planetDistances[i];
+            }
+            int averageDistance = totalDistance / planetDistances.length;
+            System.out.println("The average distance of the planets from the sun is: " + averageDistance + " million kilometers");
+        }
+    }

+#### Practice #4

 ## Lesson 4:
 ### 2.